DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - ❄️**Unclassified**: not sensitive
   - 🔴**Commercial/Non-Governmental data classification** 🟡CPSP often takes into account the value of the data, any regulatory or legal requirements that may apply to the data, and how long the data is useful—its lifespan. non-government organizations use labels such as:
       - 🍮**For official use only**:
       - 🍮**Confidential/Proprietary**: only used within the org and, in the case of unauthorized disclosure, it could suffer serious consequences.
 It is the most sensitive data.
 Proprietary data is information that helps organizations maintain a competitive edge or that they want to keep to their own organization or a controlled set of individuals.
+Highest level of classified data that could cause exceptional damage to the organization if exposed.
+An organization’s IP or “secret sauce” could be considered proprietary data.
       - 🍮**Private**: may include personal information, such as credit card data,  patient X-ray data, and bank accounts; unauthorized disclosure can be disastrous.
 Private data is internal business data that shouldn't be exposed but that doesn't meet the threshold for confidential or proprietary data.
+Next-highest level of classified data and shouldn’t be shared outside the organization and could cause significant damage if exposed.
+PII and PHI may be classified as private data.
       - 🍮**Sensitive**: needs extraordinary precautions to ensure confidentiality and integrity.
 Sensitive data may help attackers or otherwise create risk.
 Financial information, essential business contacts, and board meeting minutes would likely be classified as sensitive.
 Sensitive data should remain within the organization but it isn't as critical as confidential or proprietary data.
 For instance, a breach of profit earnings and forecasts wouldn't cause issues with customers or the public, but it could cause internal problems in the organization.
+Data that could cause damage to the organization if made public.
+The organization’s network layout and the devices it uses may be sensitive data.
-      - 🍮**Public**: can be viewed by the general public and, therefore, the disclosure of this data would not cause damage
+      - 🍮**Public**: can be viewed by the general public and, therefore, the disclosure of this data would not cause damage.
+This includes the contents of websites, social media, brochures, etc.
   - There are six standard data type classifications used in either a government/military or a private sector organization in this list of options: public, private, sensitive, proprietary, critical, and confidential.
 Some organisations used 🍮critical and 🍮internal.
   -  It is important to protect data in all states: at rest, in transit, or in use
   -  The best way to protect data confidentiality is via use of strong encryption